mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/troubleshooting.md

 ### The agent hasn't called MindSphere APIs for a long time

 If your agent is calling MindSphere APIs only occasionally the authentication secrets might expire.
 In order to prevent that the Node-RED has an automatic keep alive feature which renews the client secrets even if no data is sent.
-If you are writing a custom agent make sure that you are doing a similar thing e.g. like this:
+If you are writing a custom agent make sure that you are doing something like this:

 ```javascript
 setInterval (async () => {